-6.13.17 smoothtrim
+6.13.18 smoothtrim

 This trims with the same algorithm as substrim but uses a sliding window to average base qualities.
+Quality scores are returned to their original value after trimming.
 For example:

 '''

-read = smoothtrim(read, min_quality=15, window=4)
+read = smoothtrim(read, min_quality=15, window=3)

 '''